AmandaOliver/React16-examples/README.md

 ```javascript
 ReactDOM.createPortal(child, container)
 ```
-inside the render method in our component.
+inside the render method in our component, and then use the component as any other, the events fired from this component will be propagated to the ancestors in the React tree.

 ### Code example
 ![Portals](https://github.com/AmandaOliver/Redux-vs-contextAPI/blob/master/images/image9.png)